 To maintain a safe environment it is essential that all students, faculty and staff in the UM community participate in this daily self-reporting procedure.
 It is important to remember that this is only one of several personal responsibility tools that are essential for keeping our campus community safe.
 Other personal responsibility tools include wearing a mask, maintaining physical distance, monitoring temperature, disinfecting desk spaces and limiting your circle of contacts.

 What is the purpose of self-attestation?

-Despite the continuing uncertainty of the COVID-19 pandemic, one clear message is that reducing the spread of disease requires that members of workplace and campus communities are constantly vigilant in monitoring their symptoms and, when indicated, removing themselves from further contact and seeking testing.
+Despite continuing uncertainty of COVID-19, one clear message is reducing the spread of disease requires members of workplace and campus communities to be constantly vigilant in monitoring symptoms and, when indicated, removing themselves from further contact and seeking testing.